-74 Keener observes, "What is most significant about the wording of the passage, however, is that Paul does not assume that Timothy already knows this rule.
+76 Keener observes, "What is most significant about the wording of the passage, however, is that Paul does not assume that Timothy already knows this rule.
 Had this rule been established and universal, is it possible that Timothy, who had worked many years with Paul, would not have known it already?"
-(Paul, Women, and Wives, 112).
-Had the situation never arisen before that women wanted to teach?
-The situation in Corinth suggests that this is unlikely.
-As noted earlier, the reason that Paul felt it necessary to write this passage may have been because women were already speaking and seeking leadership.
+(Paul,

-Scripture second, and the sermon third.75 If the pastor says something that contradicts Scripture, a woman should not submit.
-It is doubtful that this type of submission can be described as "full."
+- 5. A woman should learn in "with all submissiveness," but women do not have to submit to all men.
+In church, a woman's submission should be to God first, Scripture second, and the sermon third.77 If the pastor says something that contradicts Scripture, a woman should not submit.
+It is doubtful that this type of submission can be described as "all."
 Since modern preaching may contain erroneous ideas and must be evaluated, it is not more authoritative than prophecy was.
-Perhaps the role of the pastor and the preacher's authority in the church is different today, significantly altered by the existence of the New Testament as the authoritative record of church teaching.76 People in the pews now have an objective standard by which to judge what is taught, whereas before they did not.
+Perhaps the role of the pastor and the preacher's authority in the church is different today, significantly altered by the existence of the New Testament as the authoritative record of church teaching.78 People in the pews now have an objective standard by which to judge what is taught, whereas before they did not. - 6.
+1 Tim.
+2:12 uses the rare Greek verb authenteō.
+Although it is tempting to see a difference in meaning for a different word, there would be little point in Paul saying that he had a policy against